IE 11 Not Supported

 “You could have the best, most expensive firewall or endpoint protection in the world, but if no one is looking at your logs or acting on that, it doesn’t matter,” he said.

-Massachusetts is not the only state gathering a broad array of stakeholders to examine statewide cyber postures, and Idaho launched its own Cybersecurity Task Force last month.
+Massachusetts is not the only state gathering a broad array of stakeholders to examine statewide cyber postures, and Idaholaunched its own Cybersecurity Task Force last month.

-Jule Pattison-Gordon is a senior staff writer for Government Technology.
-She previously wrote for PYMNTS and The Bay State Banner, and holds a B.A. in creative writing from Carnegie Mellon.
+Jule Pattison-Gordon is a senior staff writer for Governing and former senior staff writer for Government Technology, where she'd specialized in cybersecurity.
+Jule also previously wrote for PYMNTS and The Bay State Banner and holds a B.A. in creative writing from Carnegie Mellon.
 She’s based outside Boston.